 Good food without the queue at Serangoon Garden Market

-Queuing for a good 20 minutes and finally getting your hands on that bowl of famous bak chor mee to brag on your Instagram might be shiok, but satisfying your hunger with good food that only residents in the area know, and without having to queue, is even better.
+Satisfying your hunger with good food that only residents in the area know makes for a day well spent.
 If the heat is too unbearable for you to eat at the food centre, here’s a list of Serangoon cafes in the area that are worth checking out too!

 Address: 49A Serangoon Garden Way, Singapore 555945